 In recent years, the committee has examined Canada’s relations with individual countries.
 In particular, the committee has studied the so-called BRIC countries (Brazil, Russia, India and China), releasing a series of reports between 2010-2012: Canada and Russia: building on today’s successes for tomorrow's potential (March 2010); New Global Economy: Responding to the Rise of Russia, India and China (June 2010); Seizing Opportunities for Canadians: India's Growth and Canada's Future Prosperity (December 2010); and Intensifying Strategic Partnerships with the New Brazil (May 2012).
 In 2015, the committee released a report on the Asia-Pacific region entitled: Securing Canada's Place in Asia-Pacific: a Focus on Southeast Asia which continued the study of emerging market economies.

 SELECTED LEGISLATIVE WORK

-In recent years, the committee has considered legislation implementing trade agreements with a number of countries including Panama (2012), Columbia (2010), Peru (2009), as well as implementing treaties including the Convention on Cluster Munitions (2012), the Convention on the Settlement of Investment Disputes between States and Nationals of Other States (2008), and the United Nations Convention Against Corruption (2007).
+In recent years, the committee has considered legislation implementing trade agreements with a number of countries including South Korea (2014), Honduras (2014), Panama (2012), Columbia (2010), Peru (2009), as well as implementing treaties including the Convention on Cluster Munitions (2014), the Convention on the Settlement of Investment Disputes between States and Nationals of Other States (2008), and the United Nations Convention Against Corruption (2007).